-The Company is subject to risks and uncertainties common to early-stage companies in the biotechnology industry, including, but not limited to, development by competitors of new technological innovations, dependence on key personnel, protection of proprietary technology, the impact of COVID-19, compliance with government regulations and the ability to secure additional capital to fund operations.
+The Company is subject to risks and uncertainties common to early-stage companies in the biotechnology industry, including, but not limited to, development by competitors of new technological innovations, dependence on key personnel, protection of proprietary technology, compliance with government regulations and the ability to secure additional capital to fund operations.
 Product candidates currently under development will require significant additional research and development efforts, including extensive preclinical and clinical testing and regulatory approval prior to commercialization.
 These efforts require significant amounts of additional capital, adequate personnel and infrastructure and extensive compliance-reporting capabilities.
 Even if the Company's drug development efforts are successful, it is uncertain when, if ever, the Company will realize revenue from product sales.

 The accompanying consolidated financial statements have been prepared on the basis of continuity of operations, realization of assets and the satisfaction of liabilities and commitments in the ordinary course of business.
-The Company has incurred recurring losses since inception, including a net loss of \$72.3 million for the year ended December 31, 2021.
-As of December 31, 2021, the Company had an accumulated deficit of \$271.0 million.
+The Company has incurred recurring losses since inception, including a net loss of \$140.2 million for the year ended December 31, 2022.
+As of December 31, 2022, the Company had an accumulated deficit of \$411.2 million.
 The Company expects to continue to generate operating losses in the foreseeable future.
-As of the issuance date of the consolidated financial statements, the Company expects that its cash and cash equivalents will be sufficient to fund its operating expenses and capital expenditure requirements for at least the next 12 months from issuance of the consolidated financial statements.
+As of the issuance date of the consolidated financial statements, the Company expects that its cash, cash equivalents and marketable securities will be sufficient to fund its operating expenses and capital expenditure requirements for at least the next 12 months from issuance of the consolidated financial statements.